A1.7: Professions and studies

 ¿A qué te dedicas en el hospital?
 (What do you do at the hospital?)

-¿Dónde estudias para ser médico?
-(Where do you study to become a doctor?)
+¿Dónde estudias para ser ingeniero?
+(Where do you study to become an engineer?)

 Exercise 3: Cluster the words

-Instruction: Classify the words into two groups according to whether they are professions related to health or professions and actions related to education and office work.
+Instruction: Classify the words according to whether they refer to professions related to health or to service professions.

 Profesiones relacionadas con la salud